How to apply for a refund as a commencing or newly enrolled international student

 Payment of refunds

 We won’t be able to tell you the exact amount of your refund until after we have received and assessed your application.

 If your application for a refund is successful:

 - Any fines, outstanding debt and administrative fees will be deducted prior to a refund being paid.

 - An authorised refund will be processed, where possible, using the same method as your original payment e.g. if you paid by credit card, the refund will be processed to the same credit card.
 Where payment has been made by credit card RMIT reserves the right to request proof of payment.

 - We can transfer your refund into an overseas account which can take up to 6 weeks to reach your bank.
 Any refund will normally be made in the currency of the country of permanent residence and payable in that country.
 Exceptions can include non-tradeable currencies (where the refund could then be paid in USD).
 RMIT University is not liable for any variance from foreign exchange rates fluctuations.

 Refunds of Overseas Student Health Cover (OSHC)

-If you have not yet arrived in Australia and you have requested and paid for OSHC through RMIT then we will arrange your OSHC refund on your behalf.
+If you have paid OSHC through RMIT and you are refused a visa offshore, RMIT will arrange your OSHC refund on your behalf.